kmhuglen/itblog.no/_posts/2016-09-12-migrating-print-service-from-windows-server-20032008-to-2008-r2.md

 ---
 You will be coming in the scenario where you will have to do a cross platform migrating of your print servers.
 Windows Server 2008 R2 is an x64 operation system and a regular backup and restore is not gone cut it anymore.
 Great blog posts about this on TechNet:

-  * Cross-Architecture print server migrations: Speeding up the migration process
+  * [Cross-Architecture print server migrations: Speeding up the migration process][1]
-  * Best practices on deploying a Microsoft Windows Server 2008/Windows Server 2008 R2 Print Server
+  * [Best practices on deploying a Microsoft Windows Server 2008/Windows Server 2008 R2 Print Server][2]
-  * Migrating Print Queues quickly using PRINTBRM, configuration files, and the Generic/Text Only Driver
+  * [Migrating Print Queues quickly using PRINTBRM, configuration files, and the Generic/Text Only Driver][3]
-  * Two Minute Drill: PRINTBRM and the Configuration File
+  * [Two Minute Drill: PRINTBRM and the Configuration File][4]

 Almost everything in this post is gathered from those blog posts.
 I recommend reading the original blog post as mine is simplified for my own use.